 Ferns marked the end of our historic road trip of Ireland’s Ancient East.
 This was the site of Dermot MacMurrough’s original castle and seat of power in the Ancient Capital of Leinster.
 We had come back to where it all started.
 That fateful day when Dermot was ousted, left Ferns for England to gather an invading force of Norman knights so he could reclaim his lands, forever changed the landscape and the people of Ireland.
 He didn’t live long to relish his return to power.
 His grave is unremarkable, barely remembered by a broken cross in the graveyard of Ferns Cathedral and it’s no wonder.
 The ancient Gaelic annals perhaps give us the most succinct record of his legacy:

 “Diarmaid Mac Murchadha, King of Leinster, after having brought over the Saxons, after having done extensive injuries to the Irish, after plundering and burning many churches, died before the end of a year of an insufferable and unknown disease.
 He died at Fearnamor [Ferns], without making a will, without penance, without the body of Christ, without unction, as his evil deeds deserved”.

-In this unassuming corner of Ireland, taking up a tiny part of the world, the counties of Wexford and Waterford are gifted with natural, unspoilt beauty and are steeped in history.
+In this unassuming corner of Ireland, taking up a tiny part of the world, the counties of Wexford and Waterford are gifted with natural, unspoiled beauty and are steeped in history (Waterford’s Comeragh Mountains are not to be missed) .
 At each attraction we visited, we were astounded by the friendliness and generosity of everyone we met and their knowledge and passion for their shared history is inspiring.
 A simple ‘Thank You’ doesn’t go far enough to these unsung heroes of Ireland’s tourist trail.
 We want to encourage every single one of you who reads this to go there and experience it for yourself and support the hard work and dedication of the people who will keep Ireland’s story alive for generations to come.